TITLE 6 PRIMARY

 D. Selection of health care provider policy options.

-(1) Each employer shall determine as a matter of policy whether it elects to initially select the heath care provider or whether the injured worker is permitted to make the initial selection.
+(1) Each employer shall determine as a matter of policy whether it elects to initially select the health care provider or whether the injured worker is permitted to make the initial selection.
 Each employer shall also provide at the time of hiring or during employee orientation the following information in writing:

 (a) Option 1 for selection of health care provider: (name of participating entity) elects to have injured workers treated at (insert name and location of facility); or